 The Stimulus-Organism-Response Theory

-The Stimulus-Organism-Response theory is a psychological model that describes how individuals respond to stimuli in their environment.
-This theory was initially introduced by Robert S. Woodworth in 1918.
-It was further developed and applied in consumer behavior in 1974 by Albert Mehrabian and James A. Russel.
+The Stimulus-Organism-Response (SOR) theory is a psychological model that describes how individuals respond to stimuli in their environment.
+This theory was initially introduced by Robert S. Woodworth (1918) and later adapted to consumer behavior by Albert Mehrabian and James A. Russell (1974).

-The Stimulus-Organism-Response theory or SOR Theory demonstrates that stimuli from the environment (S) affect the organism (O), which then leads to a response (R) (Mehrabian & Russell, 1974) (Figure 1).
+The SOR framework posits that environmental stimuli (S) affect the internal state of the organism (O), which in turn leads to a behavioral response (R) (Mehrabian & Russell, 1974) (Figure 1).

-• Stimulus (S): External factors/environmental events trigger a response (Mehrabian & Russell, 1974).
-Stimuli can be things in the environment, such as smell, taste, or touch.
-In advertising, stimuli can be visual advertisements, auditory messages, or other forms of communication that individuals encounter.
+- Stimulus (S): External factors or environmental cues that trigger an individual’s response (Mehrabian & Russell, 1974).
+Stimuli can include sensory inputs such as sight, sound, or smell.
+In advertising, these stimuli encompass visual advertisements, auditory messages, or other marketing communications.

-• Organism (O): The internal state of an individual, including psychological and physiological factors, which brings about the relationship between stimuli and responses (Mehrabian & Russell, 1974).
-In advertising, organisms/internal factors include emotions, attitudes, beliefs, perceptions, and cognitive processes that affect how an individual responds to external stimuli (Woodworth, 1918).
+- Organism (O): The internal processes—both psychological and physiological—that mediate between stimuli and responses (Mehrabian & Russell, 1974).
+In advertising, these internal reactions include emotions, attitudes, beliefs, and cognitive evaluations (Woodworth, 1918).

 Figure 1: SOR Model (Mehrabian & Russel, 1974)